 Las Vegas Blvd N / E Cheyenne Ave has a 13.5% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 75.2% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Las Vegas Blvd N / E Cheyenne Ave neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Las Vegas Blvd N / E Cheyenne Ave neighborhood buck this trend.
 25.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.5% of U.S. neighborhoods.

 Did you know that the Las Vegas Blvd N / E Cheyenne Ave neighborhood has more Czechoslovakian and Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 0.5% of this neighborhood's residents have Czechoslovakian ancestry and 2.9% have Jamaican ancestry.